ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 One issue with the current implementation of the CDS entity `Z_C_Rating_ReadOnly` is that the definition of the business object and annotations specifying the presentation of the data on the UI are mixed.
 This contradicts the [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) principle.
-Metadata extensions offer the possibility to extract the UI annotations into a separate artifact.
+Metadata extensions offer the possibility of extracting the UI annotations into a separate artifact.

 To create a metadata extension, right-click the source code of the `Z_C_Rating_ReadOnly`